The What Now Tool: Randomness, Constraints, and Ordinary Life as a Field Test

 The log has to preserve absences, ambiguities, and null results.
 Otherwise the project becomes self-confirming.
 If I only record the beautiful moments, the experiment quietly turns into a story about itself.

-So the What Now tool is not there to optimize my day.
+So the What Now tool is not there to organize my every move.

-It is not there to make ordinary life more poetic than it is.
+It is not there to make ordinary life more poetic.

 It is a small system for assigning conditions.